How an Earthquake Triggers a Tsunami and What You Should Do

 A Real-World Tsunami Warning: How the U.S. Responded

-The July 2025 Kamchatka earthquake provided a live-action test at the U.S.Tsunami Warning Center.
-The response was not a single blanket alarm but a carefully tiered series of alerts tailored to the specific threat level for different regions.
-Understanding these levels is critical.
+The July 2025 Kamchatka earthquake provided a live-action test of the U.S. Tsunami Warning System.
+The response wasn't a single, blanket alarm, but a carefully tiered series of alerts tailored to the specific threat level for different regions.
+Understanding tsunami alerts levels is critical.

 • Tsunami Advisory: This is a step down, but still serious.
-It means a tsunami is expected that could produce strong currents or waves, which are dangerous to anyone in or near the water.
+It means a tsunami is expected that could produce strong currents or waves, dangerous to anyone in or near the water.
 Widespread flooding isn't expected, but you should stay away from beaches, harbors, and marinas.
 The U.S. West Coast, including California, Oregon, and Washington, was placed under a Tsunami Advisory.
 While these states were spared major flooding, they experienced the dangerous currents the advisory warned of.
-Crescent City, California, saw waves over 3.5 feet high.
+Crescent City, California, saw waves 3.7 feet high.

 Your Essential Tsunami Survival Guide: Before, During, and After